EDMdesigner/email-generator-docs/elements/loop/README.md

 Properties | Type | Values | Description
 --- | --- | --- | ---
-expression | string | must be a valid expression children | array | The children array may [contain any of our element types](/elements) except the full-width element.
+expression | string | must be a valid expression children | array | The children array may [contain any of our element types](/elements) except the fullwidth element.